ddella/WebSocket/README.md

 ## Step 3 — WebSocket Server

 The WebSocket server runs on Node JS.
 I used Docker container based on Alpine Linux 3.15 and Node JS 16.14.
 The image is only 168MB.
+You don't need to build the image, just pull it from Docker hub.

-To pull the Node JS image based on Alpine Linux, execute the following command:
+Pull the Node JS image:

 ```Docker
 docker pull node:current-alpine